urness/CS167Fall2025/Project2.md

 - Building a **local chatbot** using Ollama and serving it through a simple Flask webpage
 - Creating a domain-specific assistant (e.g., math tutor, cybersecurity advice bot, study helper)
 - Fine-tuning a small transformer on a custom dataset
-- Creating an embedding-based search or RAG system

 If you choose this option, your report must include:
 - The code you wrote